1. Molecular characteristics of Boc-Oxyma:

 1. Amino protecting reagent: Breaking through the traditional limitations

 The conventional method of introducing tert-butyloxycarbonyl (Boc) protecting groups mainly relies on di-tert-butyl dicarbonate (Boc anhydride) and halogenated formate reagents.
-However, these reagents have difficulties such as poor stability and difficulty in purification.
+However, these reagents have several difficulties, including poor stability and purification issues.
 In contrast, Boc-Oxyma has shown significant technical advantages with its excellent stability, green environmental protection, and wide substrate applicability.
 Specifically:

 (1) Wide substrate applicability: Effective protection can be achieved for aliphatic amines, aromatic amines, and hindered amines (secondary amines), as shown in Figure 2;

-(2) There is electronic effect regulation: For aromatic amines, following the electronic effect law of aromatic compounds, the presence of electron-donating groups at the ortho-para positions of aromatic amines has a higher yield (more than 90%), while electron-withdrawing groups will lead to a decrease in reaction yield;
+(2) There is an electronic effect regulation: For aromatic amines, following the electronic effect law of aromatic compounds, the presence of electron-donating groups at the ortho-para positions of aromatic amines results in a higher yield (more than 90%), while electron-withdrawing groups will lead to a decrease in reaction yield;

-(3) Green reagents: Only low-toxic byproduct Oxyma is generated during the reaction, which can be recycled and reused, effectively reducing waste production and meeting the development requirements of green synthetic chemistry.
+(3) Green reagents: Only a low-toxic byproduct, Oxyma, is generated during the reaction, which can be recycled and reused, effectively reducing waste production and meeting the development requirements of green synthetic chemistry.

 2. Coupling reagent: achieving multi-product construction